-Put your room key in a safe place over break so that you can easily access your room when you return.
+Put your room key in a safe place over break so you can easily access your room when you return.
 Also, close your windows and store your bike in your room.
 If you have a car on campus that you aren’t driving home, be sure it’s locked and appropriately parked.
-Be a total genius by leaving a spare key on your desk.
-Just in case.
+Be a total genius by leaving a spare key on your desk, just in case.

 2. Be a total rock star and strip your bed.

 Be honest- have you changed your sheets once all term?
 It’s ok — I’m not going to judge.
-Whether you are planning on taking three months’ worth of laundry home to your Primary Parent or not, it would be a great idea to leave your bed stripped and just let everything air out a bit.
-And if you happened to wash those sheets or simply replace them with new ones in the process, congratulations, big kid.
-That’s the first step in starting the next term off on the right foot.
+Whether you are planning on taking three months’ worth of laundry home to your Primary Parent or not, it would be a great idea to leave your bed stripped and just let everything air out.
+And if you happened to wash those sheets or replace them with new ones, congratulations, big kid.
+That’s the first step in starting the next term on the right foot.

 3. For the love of God, please empty your trash.